lionelmace/iks-lab/book/build-push-image.md

 # Build and push the application to the IBM Cloud Container Registry

-Before you can run the application on the cluster, you first need to push the Docker image to the IBM Cloud private container registry.
+Before you can deploy the application on the cluster, you first need to push the Docker image to the IBM Cloud private container registry.

 1. Log in to the private **Container Registry** of IBM Cloud.
 Only required if you haven't `ibmcloud login` before.